Thomas-Power/High-Frequency-Speculator/README.md

 ![alt text](https://raw.githubusercontent.com/Thomas-Power/High-Frequency-Speculator/master/Test%20Graphs/XBT_mean.png)

 The model itself is a feed-forward dense neural network.
 This description details that data is forward moving through each layer of nodes from the input layer through the hidden layers to the eventual output.
-From reviewing others working in the area ReLU activation functions are successful in producing results but on my own analysis of results a SeLU function placed at the output layer produced far more accurate results in tests though inferior returns placed elsewhere in the model.
+From reviewing others working in the area ReLU activation functions are successful in producing results for this form of market data but on my own analysis of results a SeLU function placed at the output layer produced far more accurate results in tests though inferior returns placed elsewhere in the model.

 Perfomance on test data snapshots:
 (Test data was naturally seperated from training data)